 The Swims & The Sports

-For our single colour swim shorts - currently made from Oeko-Tex certified polyamide, dyed according to REACH standards - we are searching for a more sustainable fabric.
+Our single colour swim shorts are made from Oeko-Tex certified polyamide and dyed according to REACH standards.
 For our sports shorts, we are proud to announce that our full collection is made from recycled post-consumer plastic bottles.
 Welcome to the future of fashion.

 SMALL STEPS MAKE A BIG DIFFERENCE